Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 7 Oktober 2024 16.27.05 UTC
+- WIB: Senin, 7 Oktober 2024 17.29.24 UTC
-- WITA: Senin, 7 Oktober 2024 17.27.05 UTC
+- WITA: Senin, 7 Oktober 2024 18.29.24 UTC
-- WIT: Senin, 7 Oktober 2024 18.27.05 UTC
+- WIT: Senin, 7 Oktober 2024 19.29.24 UTC

 Kutipan Inspiratif:
-"There are only two ways to live your life.
-One is as though nothing is a miracle.
-The other is as though everything is a miracle"
+"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."

-Kategori: motivational
+Kategori: inspirational